Learning extremal graphical structures in high dimensions: Auxiliary results and proofs

 \subsection{Discussion of max-stable distributions}

-In this section, we take $\bX$ to be distributed according to the max-stable distribution associated to an arbitrary multivariate Pareto $\bY$ with stable dependence function $L$.
+In this section, we take $\bX$ to be distributed according to the max-stable distribution associated to an arbitrary multivariate Pareto $\bY$ with stable dependence function $L$; recall the definition of this function from \cref{eq:elllimit}.
 That is, the copula of $\bX$ is given by

 We shall demonstrate the following result.
 Note that the constant $K' = 48$ therein is not particularly sharp, and can be improved at the cost of more detailed calculations.